phoenixframework/phoenix_guides/deployment/E_heroku.md

   pool_size: 20
 ```
 ## Adding a Procfile to our Project
 A `Procfile` is a mechanism for declaring what commands are run by Heroku.
-Our Procfile for phoenix should look like this:
+In our Procfile we need to declare a web worker that starts our phoenix server:

 ```
 web: mix phoenix.server